VakhoKontridze/VComponents/README.md

 *Minor*.
 Minor changes, such as new properties in models

 *Patch*.
-Bug fixes and performance improvements
+Bug fixes and improvements

 ## Contact